kernelci/kernelci-pipeline/README.md

 ```

 #### Get KCIDB_TOPIC_NAME
 The default topic name is kcidb_new.
-Feel free to use a different topic name, as long as the topic exist in your Google Cloud Account.
+Feel free to use a different topic name, as long as the topic exists in your Google Cloud Account.

 The value of the kcidb_topic_name should be set to the env file